FEBRUARY 2014 UPDATE

-The UW-Detector for Oxidized Hg Species (UW_DOHGS) will fly again!
+The UW-Detector of Oxidized Hg Species (UW-DOHGS) will fly again!

-NAAMEX will incorporate a number of high quality measurements, including speciated Hg, CO, O3, NOx, aerosols, HOx, hydrocarbons, halocarbons and halogens.
+NAAMEX will incorporate a number of high quality measurements, including speciated Hg, CO, O3, NOx, aerosols, HOx, hydrocarbons, halocarbons, and halogens.
 We will also be fully integrated with multiple models operating in forecast mode and used for post-mission analysis.
-The experiment is a partnership between the Universities of Washington, Colorado, Georgia Tech, UC-Irvine and MIT.
+The experiment is a partnership between the University of Washington, University of Colorado, Georgia Tech, UC-Irvine, and MIT.
 Dan Jaffe and Lyatt Jaegle are the mission and co-mission leads, respectively.

 NAAMEX will be part of a broader aircraft experiment called Nitrogen, Oxidants, Mercury and Aerosol: Distributions, Sources and Sinks (NOMADSS).
 Details on NOMADSS can be found here.

 - Constrain emissions of mercury from major source regions in the United States.
-What is the spatial distribution of mercury in the boundary layer in the western US, Midwest, and Eastern USA?
+What is the spatial distribution of mercury in the boundary layer in the western U.S., Midwest, and Eastern U.S.?
 Are observations consistent with bottom-up emissions inventories?
-Can we separate US sources from global sources?
+Can we separate U.S. sources from global sources?

 For more information: contact Dan Jaffe, University of Washington-Bothell (firstname.lastname@example.org, 425-352-5357)